Lina Skoglund

 Photo of Lina Skoglund

 Prior to Princeton, I received a BA and a Master’s degree in Economics and Public Policy (Summa Cum Laude) from Sciences Po Paris.
-I also spent time at the University of Tokyo and the Hong Kong University of Science and Technology.
-I speak French and Swedish.
+I am advised by Carles Boix, Rafaela Dancygier, Andreas Wiedemann and Saad Gulzar.
+I am affiliated with the Research Group in Political Economy and the Initiatives on Contemporary European Affairs program.

 [Twitter] [CV]